burkkyy/HopEngine/doc/specifications.md

+# Specifications

 ## Product Overview

-We intend to create Hop Engine, a lightweight, low-level and open-source two-dimensional game engine in C++ which we would like to make available on Vancouver Island University (VIU) Linux machines.
+Hop Engine is a lightweight, low-level, open-source, and two-dimensional game engine in C++, which can run on Vancouver Island University (VIU) Linux machines.
 The engine will interface with the Vulkan graphics API and provide a much simpler code library for programmers to interact with than is otherwise available.
 Our goal is to create a software library that will allow aspiring programmers to transition from the command line into basic graphical game design with a minimal learning curve.

 Our engine will support only the essential graphics rendering, input handling, and other necessary features.
 As much game-specific logic as possible will be left to the programmer.
 Through this design philosophy, we hope the programmer can spend more time programming in familliar C++ and less time learning engine-specific code.

-After developing this engine, we will create a playable game using our engine to demonstrate it's viability.
-The development and implementation of this game will also allow us to de-bug and refine our engine.

 ## Product Behaviour and Features